 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

+Product distribution intensity refers to the scale of the distribution network as well as the appropriate selection of location.
 Common questions to be asked include: How many retailers in a particular market should be included in the distribution network?
+How many wholesalers?

 Levels Of Distribution Intensity

+The choice of distribution intensity is extremely critical, because it is an important part of the firm's overall marketing strategy.
+Not only does it provide convenience and availability to consumers, it also increases their brand preference and loyalty.
 For instance, companies such as Coca-Cola and Timex watches have achieved high levels of success through their intensive distribution strategy.

 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.